 The Trust was established in 2007 and by 2010 a series of contributions totaling \$47.0 million were made to a money market fund account with the Illinois Funds, administered by the Illinois State Treasurer.
-Initial investment by the Trust was undertaken in 2010 through an account established with Pershing Advisor Solutions, a BNY Mellon Company (PAS).
-During 2010, the Trust transferred to PAS and invested \$47.7 million in a diversified group of mutual funds in accordance with the Trust's investment policy and approved investment strategy.
+Initial investment by the Trust was undertaken in 2010 through an investment custodial account.
+During 2010, the Trust transferred assets to the investment custodial account, invested \$47.7 million in a diversified group of mutual funds in accordance with the Trust's investment policy, and approved investment strategy.
 The \$47.7 million was comprised of the \$47.0 million in contributions and interest of \$700,000 accumulated in the Illinois Funds money market account.
-In 2011, an additional \$3.0 million was contributed to the PAS account.
+In 2011, an additional \$3.0 million was contributed to the investment custodial account.
 The \$3.0 million and accumulated distributions from the Trust's investments were invested in accordance with the Trust's strategy.
 No withdrawals were made from the account.
-Total contributions to the Trust have aggregated to \$50.0 million as of year-end 2011.
-Trust holdings at year-end 2011 were valued at \$55.0 million, which includes \$54.94 million in the PAS account and \$67,806 held in the Illinois Funds money market account.
+In 2012, an additional \$12.4 million was contributed to the investment custodial account.
+As before, the \$12.4 million was invested in accordance with the Trust's investment policy.
+A \$104,015 withdrawal was made in October 2012 to pay Trust related expenses and fees.
+Total contributions to the investment custodial account have aggregated to \$63.1 million as of year-end 2012.
+Trust holdings in the custodial account at year-end 2012 were valued at \$75.9 million.
+Investments of the Trust are stated at fair value at the last reported sales price on the last business day of the fiscal year of the Trust.

-Trust investments are allocated approximately 60% to equities and 40% to fixed income investments.
-The 60% allocation to equities is divided among eight equity mutual funds that cover a broad range of equity style categories including domestic and international, and large, medium and small capitalization equities.
-The 40% allocated to fixed income is divided among three fixed income managers that invest primarily in high quality domestic and international fixed income securities and one fixed income manager that invests in inflation protected securities.
+Trust investments are allocated approximately 65% to equities and 35% to fixed income investments.
+The 65% allocation to equities is divided among nine equity mutual funds that cover a broad range of equity style categories including domestic and international, and large, medium and small capitalization equities, including one real estate investment trust (REIT).
+The 35% allocated to fixed income is divided among four fixed income managers that invest primarily in high quality domestic and international fixed income securities and one fixed income manager that invests in inflation protected securities.
 A money market fund is used to facilitate transactions and to accumulate fund distributions pending reinvestment.

-Trust assets invested in the Pershing Advisor Solutions account totaled \$54.9 million at year-end 2011, compared with \$52.0 million at year-end 2010.
-As shown in the attached tables, the change in value of the account reflected a contribution of \$3.0 million and a decline of \$0.1 million on the investment account during 2011.
-The \$0.1 million decline reflected a decrease in Unrealized Capital Appreciation of \$1.7 million, partially offset by \$1.6 million of Interest and Dividend Income.
-This resulted in a 5.58% nominal increase in the assets held by the Trust.
-The return on invested assets for 2011 using the Modified Dietz approach, which is a time-weighted calculation, was 0.18%, calculated on a quarterly compounded basis.
-The disparity between the positive percentage return on investments and the nominal decline in value reflects the impact and timing of the \$3.0 million contribution in the middle of the year.
+Trust assets invested in the custodial account totaled \$75.9 million at year-end 2012, compared with \$54.9 million at year-end 2011.
+As shown in the attached tables, the change in value of the account reflected a contribution of \$22.4 million and a gain of \$8.7 million on the investment account during 2012.
+The \$8.7 million gain reflected an increase in Capital Appreciation of \$6.4 million, bolstered by an additional \$2.3 million of Interest and Dividend Income.
+This resulted in a 38.25% increase in the assets held by the Trust.
+The return on invested assets for 2012 using the Modified Dietz approach was 14.63%, calculated on a quarterly compounded basis.
+The Modified Dietz approach is a time-weighted rate of return methodology based on market values and is consistent with the CFA (Chartered Financial Analyst) Institute global investment performance standards (GIPS).
+The disparity between the percentage return on investments and the larger increase in asset value reflects the impact and timing of the \$22.4 million contributions made throughout the year.